polkadot-developers/substrate-developer-hub.github.io/docs/tutorials/adding-a-module-to-your-runtime.md

 include!(concat!(env!("OUT_DIR"), "/wasm_binary.rs"));

 use rstd::prelude::*;
-//--snip--
+/* --snip-- */

 // A few exports that help ease life for downstream crates.
 #[cfg(any(feature = "std", test))]
 pub use sr_primitives::BuildStorage;
 pub use balances::Call as BalancesCall;
-//--snip--
+/* --snip-- */
 ```

 You can see that at the top of the file, we define that we will use `no_std` when we are *not* using the `std` feature.
 A few lines lower you can see `#[cfg(feature = "std")]` above the `wasm_binary.rs` import, which is a flag saying to only import the WASM binary when we have enabled the `std` feature.

 ### Importing the Contracts Module Crate

 Okay, now that we have covered the basics of crate features, we can actually import the Contracts module.
-The Contracts module is probably the most complicated module in the SRML, so it makes for a good example of some of the trickiness that can be involved when adding additional modules.
+The Contracts module is probably the most complicated module in FRAME, so it makes for a good example of some of the trickiness that can be involved when adding additional modules.
 To give you a hint as to what is to come, you should take a look at the [`Cargo.toml` file for the Contracts module](https://github.com/paritytech/substrate/blob/master/palette/contracts/Cargo.toml).

 First we will add the new dependency by simply copying an existing module, and changing the values.
 So based on the `balances` import shown above, my `contracts` import will look like: